 While watching Sunday’s news coverage of the rising flood waters in Houston, I felt my heartbeat rise while CNN reporter Ed Lavandera perched aboard a boat floating outside the home of a family needing to be rescued.
 While following the flood story from a volunteer’s rescue boat, Lavandera and the others came upon an elderly couple and their adult daughter trapped inside their home.
 It wasn’t a big surprise to see Mr. Lavandera update news anchor Ana Cabrera about the activities and then put his microphone down to help the first elderly person get into the boat.
 Sometimes by virtue of their circumstances, reporters step up and above their duty to report what’s happening.
 Mr. Lavandera also helped ease the family dogs onto the tiny vessel.

-But the event began to turn awkward as the CNN crew and volunteer rescuer, who was now standing in waist-deep water at the front door, were stalled waiting for the elderly woman to be brought out.
-The wait continued for a moment longer when Mr. Lavandera explained that the elderly woman had Alzheimers, complicating bringing her through her flooded home to the safety of the boat.
+But the event began to turn awkward as the rescuers were stalled waiting for the elderly woman to be brought out.
+The wait continued for a moment longer when Mr. Lavandera explained that the woman had Alzheimers, which was complicating bringing her out of her flooded home to safety.

 TV journalists have different requirements than those who work in print.
-They have to have pictures.
+They must have pictures.
 It’s TV.
 But for just a few moments, the most powerful image during the rescue was that of Ed Lavandera and Ana Cabrera choosing decency over sensationalism.